-Note: Beginning in January 2020, Sabrient’s Baker's Dozen Portfolios are published quarterly rather than monthly.
-Commensurately, each portfolio is designed to be held for 15 months.
+Note: Sabrient’s Baker's Dozen Model Portfolios are published quarterly.
+Each portfolio is designed to be held for 15 months.

 Past Performance is no indication of future results.
 Investment returns and principal value will fluctuate and units when sold or redeemed, may be worth more or less than their original cost.

 Portfolio performance is based upon a simple price returns on an equal-weighted portfolio of thirteen stock holdings and does not include cash dividends.